-* MightyGlacier: Heavy Stormtroopers, Snowtroopers with E-Web Blasters, and various other pieces.
+* MightyGlacier: Heavy Stormtroopers, Snowtroopers with E-Web Blasters, and various other pieces with a lot of firepower and limited movement options.
 Especially the Colossal AT-AT, which could only move a small number of squares, and only on certain turns too, but had the most HP of any piece in the game.

 * OffModel: Around the middle of the game's run, the sculpts and paint jobs became notably worse; compare [[http://www.bloomilk.com/i/Images/Characters/RS07HanSolo.jpg the first Han Solo]] (2004) to [[http://www.bloomilk.com/i/Images/Characters/AE08HanSoloInStormtrooperArmor.jpg Han Solo in Stormtrooper Armor]] (2007).